RishitB04/CS253-Car-Rental-System/README.md

 3. **Model Name Entry**: When prompted to enter the model name of a car, users should input the exact model name as it appears in the system.

 Follow these instructions carefully to interact with the software effectively.

+To log in as a manager, please use the following credentials:

+- **User ID**: 000
+- **Password**: pass000

+These credentials provide access to the manager account, allowing you to perform managerial tasks and access privileged features within the system.